Home

 1) Hong Kong Observatory (coming soon link to Hong Kong Observatory page) - It forecasts the weather and advises the general public if they should go to school or work due to bad weather.
 It also closely watches the weather and natural disasters in Southeast Asian countries.

-3) Hong Kong Museum of History (coming soon link to Hong Kong Museum of History page) - Not only does it have the Hong Kong history, but also special exhibitions of Chinese history.
+3) Hong Kong Museum of History*** - Not only does it have Hong Kong history, but also special exhibitions of Chinese history.
+For young children, this is the great way to get them interested in something "boring".

 6) Hong Kong Film Archive - (coming soon link to Hong Kong Film Archive page) - Not only the movie history of Hong Kong and China, but it also includes other countries.